RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Domain Generalization Performance of RiSi

-Now, we repeat the experiment but with the FFT size fixed to 32 while varying the CP length which serves as different domains.
-The training set will only have the signals with the CP length varying from 0 to 8, while the test set will have a full variety of CP lengths.
-The results of this experiment are shown on Fig. \ref{cp_dg}.
-As shown, although the effect of the CP length domain shift is not as substantial as that of FFT size, there is still an improvement after applying the domain generalization methods.
+\textbf{Varying CP lengths:} Now, we fix the FFT size to 32 while varying the CP length.
+The CP length ranges from 0 to 8 for the train domain, while the test domain has a full variety of CP lengths.
+As shown in Fig. \ref{cp_dg}, although the effect of the CP length domain shift is not as substantial as that of FFT size, there is still an improvement after applying the domain generalization methods.

-Table~\ref{tb:dg_perf} summarizes the obtained mean accuracies for in-domain and out-of-domain performances, in two training scenarios: fixed CP length and varying FFT size, fixed FFT size and varying CP length.
-We can see that domain generalization methods, specifically SWAD, allow us to improve out-of-domain accuracy by approximately 1-2\%, while also improving in-domain performance by 4-5\%, all compared to ERM.
-We can also see that applying SWAD improves performance for both in-domain and out-of-domain cases.
-MLDG outperforms ERM in terms of out-of-domain accuracy in the fixed CP scenario, but the overall performance is poor.
-Overall, SWAD seems to be the best approach, consistently outperforming ERM by a few percents.
+Table~\ref{tb:dg_perf} summarizes the obtained mean accuracies for train and test domain performances, in the two training scenarios (i.e., varying FFT sizes and CP sizes).
+We can confirm that DG methods, specifically RiSi-SWAD, allow us to improve test domain accuracy by approximately +1$\sim$2\%, while also improving train domain performance by +4$\sim$5\%, all compared to RiSi-ERM.
+RiSi-MLDG outperforms ERM in terms of test domain accuracy in the varying FFT scenario, but its overall performance is poor.
+In conclusion, RiSi-SWAD seems to be the best approach, consistently outperforming other cases.